Moses-A/Basic-Interesting-Games/README.md

-# Simple-Interesting-Game
+# Collection of Simple Games
-This game is focused on the adventures of the users, and is made using very simple programming.
+This repository consists of many different individual games written in C++.